Feature Matrix

 Common Questions

-Q: Can either Confluence or Guru convert training videos into documentation?
+Q: Can Confluence or Guru convert training videos into documentation?

-A: No. Neither Confluence nor Guru offers video-to-documentation conversion.
-Both platforms require manual creation of text-based content.
-If you have existing training videos, product demos, or recorded procedures, you'll need a platform like Docsie that uses multimodal AI (computer vision, OCR, audio transcription) to convert video into structured searchable documentation with auto-generated screenshots and timestamps.
+A: No. Neither Confluence nor Guru has any capability to ingest video content and convert it into structured documentation.
+Both tools require content to be manually authored or imported as text.
+If your organization has existing training videos, product walkthroughs, or recorded procedures, you would need a platform like Docsie that uses multimodal AI — combining computer vision, OCR, and audio transcription — to convert those videos into searchable knowledge bases automatically.

 Q: Is there a better alternative to both Confluence and Guru?